 Make no mistake, today there is a demand for more power to support additional network connected devices.
 IEEE 802.3bt, also known as 4PPoE will be the catalyst that makes smart buildings a reality.
 Take full advantage of Tango and its characteristics to allow for more efficient, cost effective and safer installations.

-Altronix Tango1B is manufactured in the U.S.A., and backed by a lifetime warranty.
+Altronix Tango1B is backed by a lifetime warranty.